open-guides/og-aws/README.md

 	-	Grab interesting bits of data from responses, like instance ids or DNS names.
 	-	Add useful environment information (for example, tag your instances with git revisions, or inject the latest build identifier into your initialization script).

-### Third-Party Tools and Services

--	**Tools:** Some open source tools can help manage or monitor AWS resources, such as [Netflix Ice](https://github.com/Netflix/ice) or [Security Monkey](https://github.com/Netflix/security_monkey) or [Cloud Custodian](https://github.com/capitalone/cloud-custodian).
--	**Third-party services:** Several companies offer services designed to help you gain insights into expenses or lower your AWS bill, such as [OpsClarity](http://http//www.opsclarity.com/), [Cloudability](https://www.cloudability.com/), [CloudHealth Technologies](https://www.cloudhealthtech.com/), and [ParkMyCloud](http://www.parkmycloud.com/).

 ### General Visibility

--	[**Tagging resources**](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) is a great practice, especially as organizations grow, to better understand your resource usage.
+-	🔹[**Tagging resources**](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) is an essential practice, especially as organizations grow, to better understand your resource usage.
 For example, you can through automation or convention add tags:
 	-	For the org or developer that “owns” that resource
 	-	For the product that resource supports
 	-	To label lifecycles, such as temporary resources or one that should be deprovisioned in the future